TanmayJain97/Address-Book-App/README.md

 # Address-Book-App

-Modified to UC 8 - Ability to Add the Address Book Entry into an Address Book List and store it in Local Storage
+Modified to UC 9 - Handle Cancel and reset form